rravishankar/movie-cast/README.md

     "success": true
   }

-  Add a moie - actor pair
+  Add a movie - actor pair (for how to add an actor see documentation above)

   $ curl -d '{"movie_id":36,"actor_id":2}' -H "Content-Type: application/json" -X POST 127.0.0.1:5000/moviecast
   {